 Every cigar smoker knows that cigars go well when paired with certain types of alcohol.
-In fact, there are a number of winning combinations.
-What some folks may not know is that tequila has some interesting similarities to cigars that make it perfect for pairing.
-Before we dive into what pairings go best with which cigars, let’s talk about why tequila works so well.
+There are many winning combinations, and good tequila pairs well with some of them.
+However, some folks may need to learn that tequila has some interesting similarities to cigars, making it perfect for pairing.
+Before we dive into which pairings go best with which cigars, let’s talk about why good tequila works so well.

-First off, when we say “pair your cigars with tequila” we’re not talking about just any tequila.
-The quality of the tequila is defined by two things.
-The percentage of agave, or blue agave, it is made from, and the aging process.
-Even by most casual standards, anything less than 100% agave is considered sub-par tequila.
-Some folks will argue over the type of agave that the tequila is made from, most saying blue agave is the best, but 100% agave is the gold standard, period.
+First, when we say “pair your cigars with tequila,” we’re not talking about just any tequila.
+Two things define the quality of tequila – the percentage of agave in it and the aging process.
+Even by most casual standards, anything less than 100% agave renders the tequila sub-par.
+Some argue over the type of agave in the tequila.
+Most say blue agave is the best.
+In truth, 100% agave is the gold standard, period.

 There’s one other important factor before you go mixing and matching tequila with your favorite smokes, and that’s the aging process.

-There are a great number of tequilas if you consider all the mixed varieties and those that aren’t 100% agave, and plenty of them are fine.
-For the purposes of this list, we’re focusing on the four main types of 100% agave tequila and how the aging process affects the flavor.
+There are many tequilas if you consider all the mixed varieties and those that aren’t 100% agave, and plenty of them are fine.
+For this list, we’re focusing on the four main types of 100% agave tequila and how the aging process affects the flavor.

-Called Blanco because of its light, almost translucent color, this tequila is usually bottled immediately after it is distilled.
-If it is aged, it is for a very short period of time.
+Blanco tequila gets its name from its light, almost translucent color.
+It’s usually bottled immediately after distillation.
+If it is aged, it is for a brief time.
 You’d be forgiven for thinking this is similar to vodka or gin.
 As a general rule, lighter spirits don’t mix well with cigars.

 In the case of Blanco tequila, however, there is an exception.
-Because it barely aged, if at all, this tequila features a very stout flavor profile.
-One that requires an equally full-bodied cigar.
-We’ll get into specific pairings in a bit though.
+Because it barely aged, if at all, this tequila features a stout flavor profile that requires an equally full-bodied cigar.
+We’ll get into specific pairings in a bit, though.

-A step up in the aging process, this tequila is rested for a minimum of two months with some varieties going up towards a year.
-In most cases, this tequila is aged in oak barrels giving it a distinct flavor.
-Some varieties will even choose to age it in old whiskey barrels to add to the flavor.
+Reposado tequila takes a step up in the aging process.
+It rests for a minimum of two months.
+Some varieties of it take upwards of a year.
+In most cases, the oak barrels where tequila ages give tequila its distinct flavor.
+Some types will even age it in old whiskey barrels to add to the taste.

-This is what we typically think of as “yellow tequila”.
-It is much smoother than Blanco, yet still retains a solid flavor profile.
+Aged reposado tequila is what we typically think of as “yellow tequila.”
+It is much smoother than Blanco yet still retains a solid flavor profile.
 You would most often pair this with a medium-bodied smoke.

-Anejo or “aged’ tequila is the name given to any tequila that is aged between one and three years.
-This is where premium tequila starts to come into its own.
-You’ve likely heard stories about tequila that has aged for years and the fine taste it has.
+Anejo, or “aged’ tequila, is the name reserved for any tequila that ages between one and three years; this is where premium tequila starts to come into its own.
+You’ve likely heard stories about tequila that has aged for years and refined its taste.
 Much like cigars, tequila only grows better with age.

 The gold hue of an Anejo tequila signifies just how great it is.
 The light and smooth flavor should pair equally well with a light and smooth cigar.

 Extra Anejo tequila is just like it sounds, aged even longer than Anejo.

-This tequila is aged for over three years, often in multiple types of barrels over that period to give it a unique flavor.
+Extra Anejo tequila rests for over three years, often in multiple types of barrels, to give it a unique flavor.

-Because of the length of aging, it develops a dark amber or even brown color that is similar to bourbon.
+Because of the length of aging, it develops a dark amber or brown color similar to bourbon.
 Likely the smoothest tequila you’ll find, this variety pairs well with a rich flavored cigar that tastes smooth and has different notes that complement the aging of the tequila.

-Now that we’ve talked about the major varieties of tequila when it comes to the aging process, we’ll go over some superb pairings that will work well with each other to compliment the flavors.
+Now that we’ve discussed the vast varieties of tequila in the aging process, we’ll go over some superb pairings that complement each other to complement the flavors.

-Blanco tequila is spicy, so a smoke with a lot of punch to it is a perfect match so that neither overpowers the other.
+Blanco tequila is spicy, so a stick with a lot of punch is a perfect match so that neither overpowers the other.

 You might also try a shot of Siete Leguas with a Casa Torano for an earthy flavor combination.

-Resposado tequilas have a bit lighter flavor profile than a Blanco so you’ll want a medium-bodied cigar.
+Reposado tequilas have a bit lighter flavor profile than a Blanco, so you’ll want a medium-bodied cigar.

-Pairing a nice Ocho Tequila with a Ghurka Marquesa is a good choice as the earthy and herbaceous flavors pair well with each other for a smooth taste.
-If you’re looking for a bit more flavor you could try a glass of Casamigos Resposado paired with an Ashton Aged Maduro.
+Pairing an excellent Ocho Tequila with a Ghurka Marquesa is a good choice, as the earthy and herbaceous flavors pair well with each other for a smooth taste.
+If you’re looking for more flavor, try a glass of Casamigos Resposado paired with an Ashton Aged Maduro.
 The whiskey barrel-aged tequila has hints of vanilla and caramel that pair nicely with the cigar.

 When we start talking about aged tequila, we’re talking about pairing it with lighter-bodied cigars.
-This doesn’t mean the flavor profile isn’t there though.
-These golden-colored tequilas have plenty of flavor notes
+That doesn’t mean the flavor profile isn’t there, though.
+These golden-colored tequilas have plenty of flavor notes.

 A pairing of Cazadores Tequila Anejo goes well with an Anejo cigar such as an Arturo Fuente Anejo.
-The rich flavors will complement the complex yet smooth profile of the tequila.
-Another choice is a glass of Roca Patron paired with an H Upmann Anejo.
+The rich flavors will complement the complex yet smooth profile of tequila.
+A glass of Roca Patron paired with an H Upmann Anejo offers another option.

-Extra Anejo Tequila is often called “sipping” tequila because of the rarity and the length of distillation this means that it requires an equally fine cigar.
+Many consider Extra Anejo Tequila as a “sipping” tequila.
+However, its rarity and length of distillation make it a great pairing option for an equally fine cigar.

-Extra Anejo tequila has a lot in common with whiskey so you’ll find that any Maduro wrapped cigar will pair well such as an Ashton Aged Maduro paired with a bottle of Cascahuin works well.
-The bourbon-aged tequila compliments the sweetness of the cigar perfectly for an evenly blended taste.
+Extra Anejo tequila has a lot in common with whiskey, so you’ll find that any Maduro-wrapped cigar will pair well, such as an Ashton Aged Maduro paired with a bottle of Cascahuin works well.
+The bourbon-aged tequila perfectly compliments the cigar’s sweetness for an evenly blended taste.

-Another option is a Patron Extra Anejo paired with a Sin Compromiso.
-You’ll get bits of fruit while the wrapper pushes a caramel sweetness to finish the taste.
+Another option is to pair Patron Extra Anejo with a Sin Compromiso.
+Again, you’ll get bits of fruit while the wrapper pushes a caramel sweetness to finish the taste.

-There are plenty more pairings out there, these are just a few examples.
+There are plenty more pairings; these are just a few examples.
 Tequila is almost the ideal companion to a good cigar.
-They both age well and have a refined flavor profile, and both can be enjoyed at your leisure.
+They both age well and have a refined flavor profile; you can enjoy both at your leisure.
 Try it for yourself and see.